apache/pekko/docs/src/main/paradox/typed/cluster-sharding.md

 replacement policy to determine which active entities should be passivated when the active entity limit is exceeded.
 The configurable limit is for a whole shard region and is divided evenly among the active shards in each region.

-A recommended passivation strategy, which will become the new default passivation strategy in future versions of Akka Cluster Sharding, can be enabled with configuration:
+A recommended passivation strategy, which will become the new default passivation strategy in future versions of Pekko Cluster Sharding, can be enabled with configuration:

 @@snip [passivation new default strategy](/cluster-sharding/src/test/scala/org/apache/pekko/cluster/sharding/ClusterShardingSettingsSpec.scala) { #passivation-new-default-strategy type=conf }